apache/hertzbeat/home/docs/community/mailing_lists.md

     limitations under the License.
 -->

-The HertzBeat developer mailing list is the preferred means for all your questions when using HertzBeat, which pushes your doubts out to the entire community.
-This is the best way to keep up-to-date with the community.
+The [Developer Mailing List](https://lists.apache.org/list.html?dev@hertzbeat.apache.org) is the community-recommended way to communicate and obtain the latest information.

 Before you post anything to the mailing lists, be sure that you already **subscribe** to them.
-The currently available lists are listed in the below table.

 ## Usages